Prime Minister of India: Tenure and removal from office

-The prime minister serves at 'the pleasure of the president', hence, a prime minister may remain in office indefinitely, so long as the president has confidence in him/her.
+The prime minister serves at 'the pleasure of the president', hence, a prime minister may remain in office indefinitely, so long as the president has confidence in them.
 However, a prime minister must have the confidence of Lok Sabha, the lower house of the Parliament of India.

-The term of a prime minister can end before the end of a Lok Sabha's term, if a simple majority of its members no longer have confidence in him/her, this is called a vote-of-no-confidence.
+The term of a prime minister can end before the end of a Lok Sabha's term, if a simple majority of its members no longer have confidence in them, this is called a vote-of-no-confidence.
 Three prime ministers, I. K. Gujral, H. D. Deve Gowda and Atal Bihari Vajpayee have been voted out from office this way.
 In addition, a prime minister can resign from office; Morarji Desai was the first prime minister to resign while in office.

 Upon ceasing to possess the requisite qualifications to be a member of Parliament subject to the Representation of the People Act, 1951.